 The powder is of bluish colour.
+The solvent is a clear, colourless solution, free of visible particles.

 4. CLINICAL PARTICULARS

 4.1 Therapeutic indications

 - Treatment of bleeding and perioperative prophylaxis of bleeding in acquired deficiency of the prothrombin complex coagulation factors, such as deficiency caused by treatment with vitamin K antagonists, or in case of overdose of vitamin K antagonists, when rapid correction of the deficiency is required. - Treatment of bleeding and perioperative prophylaxis in congenital deficiency of any of the vitamin K dependent coagulation factors when purified specific coagulation product is not available.